 Fathers can do so by constantly engaging in dialogues with their kids and trying to understand their fears.
-Efforts should be made to get an idea of the trials and tribulations that they are going through and ensuring they know that you are present for them.
+Efforts should be made to get an idea of the trials and tribulations that they are going through and ensure they know that you are present for them.

 Pretending to know all the ways of the world.

 Pretending to know all the answers is not the way to do that.
-But pretending to your kids is not the only mistake fathers can make.
-Knowing how to raise a kid is also very difficult and pretending to know how to do that just fine, is a major mistake as well.
+But pretending to be your kids is not the only mistake fathers can make.
+Knowing how to raise a kid is also very difficult and pretending to know how to do that just fine is a major mistake as well.